 The high-mass walls of an ICF home not only give it a remarkably solid feel, but they also make it safer for the family.
 And make it a remarkably solid and secure investment, too.
 Concrete homes have a proven track record of withstanding the ravages of hurricanes, tornadoes and fires, when all the stick-build houses around them are in ruins.

 In fire wall tests, ICFs stood exposure to intense flame without structural failure longer than did common frame walls.
 The polystyrene foam used in most ICF forms is treated so it will not support combustion.
 Also, tests show that its tendency to transmit an outside flame source is less than that of most wood products.
-[Many insurance carriers are offering a premium reduction on a home owner's policy for an ICF home.]
+[Many insurance carriers offer a premium reduction on a home owner's policy for an ICF home.]

 With ICF homes, the equation is simple.
 No Rot = Less Repair and Maintenance.
 Neither polystyrene nor concrete will ever rot or rust.
 Concrete can even be exposed to the elements for centuries with few ill effects.
 Reinforcing steel, buried deep inside and protected by concrete's alkalinity, does not corrode.